-The infrastructure requirements for hydrogen and ammonia are significantly different from those of conventional fossil fuels.
-They also have higher safety risks/considerations methanol, synthetic hydrocarbons and traditional marine fuels due to their higher flammability and toxicity.
-The production, storage, and transportation of hydrogen and ammonia require high infrastructure changes, including new pipelines, storage tanks, and end-use technologies, which can be expensive and time-consuming to implement.
-Additionally, hydrogen and ammonia have low energy density and require large storage volumes or compression to be transported efficiently, making their transportation costs high.
-Therefore, to minimise costs, infrastructure retrofitting needs and safety concerns, locating facilities which produce hydrogen and ammonia closer to ports would be advantageous.
+large storage volumes or compression to be The infrastructure requirements for hydrogen and ammonia are significantly different from those of transported efficiently, making their transportation costs high.
+Therefore, to minimise costs, conventional fossil fuels.
+They also have higher infrastructure retrofitting needs and safety concerns, safety risks/considerations methanol, synthetic locating facilities which produce hydrogen and hydrocarbons and traditional marine fuels due to their higher flammability and toxicity.
+The ammonia closer to ports would be advantageous. production, storage, and transportation of hydrogen However, the storage and transport of ammonia and ammonia require high infrastructure changes, are cheaper compared to hydrogen due to its including new pipelines, storage tanks, and end-use higher energy density and lower reactivity.
+Hence, technologies, which can be expensive and timeammonia could be a more cost-effective consuming to implement.
+Additionally, hydrogen alternative in regions where the demand is high. and ammonia have low energy density and require